#virtualspacehero Blog Team

-The following blog post gives an overview about how we designed and facilitated a virtual team building event to onboard the virtual exchange students for the IMC Fachhochschule Krems.
-The IMC University of Applied Sciences Krems is an Austrian university that offers majors in health, life sciences, business and digitalisation and engineering.
-Specifically, the following points will be elaborated on:
+This blog post gives an overview of how we designed and facilitated a virtual team-building event to onboard the virtual exchange students for the IMC Fachhochschule Krems in Austria.

 Why is virtual team building and onboarding so important?

 For many students going abroad is generally a fantastic experience even though it might be also a bit scary.
 A semester abroad provides students with the possibilities to get to know other cultures, meet new people from across the globe and step out of their comfort zone.
-A virtual exchange semester might not provide the students with the cultural on-site experience, of course not, but still there are many ways on how a virtual exchange semester can help students to develop their cross-cultural communication skills, self-awareness and of course broaden their global network.
-But, often lecturers forget about “the incomings”, sometimes we do not properly consider on how to include them into a cohort of students who have been studying together maybe for some semesters already.
-This might lead to frustration, reason why virtual onboarding for virtual exchange students is of utmost importance.
+A virtual exchange semester might not provide the students with the cultural on-site experience, of course not, but still, there are many ways in which a virtual exchange semester can help students to develop their cross-cultural communication skills, and self-awareness and of course broaden their global network.
+But, often lecturers forget about “the incomings”, sometimes we do not properly consider how to include them into a cohort of students who have been studying together maybe for some semesters already.
+This might lead to frustration, the reason why virtual onboarding for virtual exchange students is of utmost importance.

 Not surprisingly, using video is critical to virtual onboarding processes.
 Still, be aware that your students/participants might be connecting from places where they might not have a bandwidth strong enough for a good video connection or might feel uncomfortable showing what they have in the background.
-Therefore, be receptive of your students’ situation.
-Check out a great article with several insights on “How to organise a virtual event: main aspects to consider” here.
+Therefore, be receptive to your students’ situation.

 What elements are important for virtual team building and onboarding?